Social networks are great tools to promote your business on the internet, gain new customers or develop a community.

-Ask your teams to update their profile if you haven't already, to have your company page appear on their own profile!
+Ask your teams to update their profile if they haven't already done so, to show your company page on their own profile!

 Post engaging content on your page

-Avoid openly promotional messages, this is not the appropriate place.
-On the other hand, LinkedIn should be used to promote your expertise in your field of activity.
+Avoid overly promotional posts, this is not the place.
+On the contrary, LinkedIn should be used to showcase your expertise in your field of activity.

-Relay your own blog articles, but not only: post or share relevant publications in your field from other interesting sites or pages.
+Relay your own blog posts, but not only: post or share relevant publications in your field that come from other interesting sites or pages.

-Before posting, always ask yourself what added value your post will bring to your readers!
+Before post, always ask yourself what is the added value and the intention you bring to your readers.

-Like any social network, you will need to post regularly to be credible, at least several times a week, if possible daily.
+Like any social network, you will need to post regularly to be credible, at least several times a week.

-Finally, vary the types of content so you don't bore your followers: favor the visuals, and don't forget the videos that have been on the rise for a few years.
-These contents generally provoke much more reactions and sharing than the texts alone!
+Finally, vary the types of content so as not to tire your followers: focus on visuals, and don't forget the videos that have been on the rise for a few years.
+These contents generally generate a lot more reactions and sharing than the texts alone.

 Be active in groups

-When you are interested in your target, you have identified relevant groups that bring together actors and influencers in your field of activity.
+When you socialize and are interested in your target, you have spotted relevant groups that bring together actors and influencers in your field of activity.

-Join these groups and be active in it: You have to comment on the posts, take an active part in the discussions and debates.
-This will promote you and drive traffic to your own page.à
+Join these groups and be active in them: You have to comment on the posts, take an active part in the discussions and debates.
+This will help market yourself and drive traffic to your own page.à